Leonardo DiCaprio’s rumoured new beau sparks age gap comparison with Pedro Pascal

 A third said: “As a rule, if you’re old enough to remember 9/11 you cannot date someone whose school years were interrupted by Covid.”

-DiCaprio was spotted out with Riley last week during the release party for her new EP.
+DiCaprio was spotted out with Polani last week during the release party for Ebony Riley’s new EP.

 He was previously romantically linked to 23-year-old model Victoria Lamas, who he was last spotted out in public with in December.